altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 "K::And you don't remember anything about the walls."
 *The man across from him shook his head*
 "P::Not even a little bit."
-~When Kent told him about how he was just facing the wall~ ~Bewilderment was the response~
+~When Kent told him about how he was just facing the wall.
+Bewilderment was the response.
-~More and more Kent questioned his sanity~
+More and more Kent questioned his sanity.
-~And when he wasn't~
+And when he wasn't...
-~He was becoming deeply troubled by who or what he might be dealing with~ "K::You sure she said something about a redeye?"
+He was becoming deeply troubled by who or what he might be dealing with~ "K::You sure she said something about a redeye?"
 "P::Yeah, I think her eye's hurt or something."
 *Kent stared blankly*